 Another challenge involved relocating the sink.
 The original location was off of a peninsula, but the couple preferred it to be along the back wall.
 Along with the help of the general contractor, Colette solved this problem by tapping into the existing plumbing in the laundry room to create the new drain.
 Overcoming these obstacles were just part of the process to create Carol and Jeff's dream kitchen.
 Colette put it this way, "Overcoming those issues made the space more purposeful and less awkward."

+Was better then they could have envisioned.
 Even though Carol and Jeff were empty nesters their kids lived closeby and visit often.
 The newly completed renovations enable the whole family to fit comfortably in the home and even allowed the grandchildren enough room to run around and play.
 Carol, who enjoyed hosting frequent gatherings for family and friends, now enjoyed a kitchen she could cook in and still feel connected to the rest of the group.
 The kitchen was even setup for multiple cooks which just continued the feeling of togetherness in the home.